radaeze/radaeze.github.io/:resume.md

 Technical Writing Intern
 June 2018 – Present

 + Write and edit technical documentation for a PaaS application.
-+ Maintain technical accuracy and writing consistency.

-**Mills College**
-Oakland, CA
-Peer Tutor
-Introduction to Computer Science
-September 2017 – May 2018

-+ Tutored students enrolled in an introductory computer Java programming class.
-+ Developed and implemented individual learning plans for students.
+Adhere to PCF documentation style guide to maintain consistency.
+Interview SMEs to maintain technical accuracy.
+Fix code formatting errors in internal wiki to facilitate team learning.
++ Paired with UX and PM interns to write a developer guide for novice PCF Tile developers.
+Supported usability testing sessions that generated feedback for revisions.
++ Programmed a Slack bot to send notifications when a Concourse build fails.
+Wrote a procedure explaining how the bot was built and how it can be configured to send other types of notifications.
++ Wrote original documentation on setting custom CA certificates.

 **Bain & Company**
 San Francisco, CA
 Library Assistant Intern
 March 2017 – May 2018

-+ Supported consultant teams with market data pulled and curated from business research firms as well as independent research.
-Projects include the TMT practice area, with a focus on semiconductors and cloud services.
++ Supported consultant teams with market data curated from business research firms and independent research.
+Researched topics in the TMT practice area, focusing on semiconductors and cloud services.
++ Programmed an Excel marco to automate cell formatting for Jumpshot web traffic data, reducing the time needed to pull data from the source.
+Wrote a procedure explaining how to use and customize the marco.
-+ Maintains integrated library system for physical and digital materials.
++ Maintained an integrated library system.
+Culled outdated and discarded physical and digital materials from a catalog system, reducing the collection by roughly eighty percent.

 **Oakland Unified School District**
 Oakland, CA
 Library Clerk
 August 2016 - March 2017

-+ Encouraged student reading with curated recommendation lists and presentation materials.
-+ Organized computer programming study sessions and interest club.
++ Organized computer programming study sessions and tabletop role-playing club for middle school students.
++ Presented themed book recommendation slides on a smart TV to passively encourage students to read advanced titles

+### Skills & Tools
+Java &bull; Python &bull; Ruby &bull; HTML &bull; CSS &bull; Markdown &bull; Visual Basic for Applications &bull; Visual Studio &bull; Eclipse &bull; Sublime Text &bull; Unity &bull; Inky &bull; Twine &bull; Git &bull; GitHub &bull; Jekyll &bull; Gimp &bull; Final Cut &bull; Trello &bull; Tableau &bull; Pivotal Tracker &bull; Concourse